Zoé Jiménez Corretjer: Life

 Jiménez Corretjer was born in San Juan, Puerto Rico.
 She has a Doctorate Degree from Temple University in Philadelphia and has taken several professional seminars at the Universidad Complutense in Madrid, Spain, and at the Ateneo de Madrid.
+She is also a licensed psychologist in Puerto Rico.

-Since 1996, she has taught literature and humanities at the University of Puerto Rico, where she is the director of The Journal of Humanistic Studies and Literature.
-She contributes as External Evaluator for the Department of Modern Languages for the University of Hong Kong and is part of the group of bibliographers for the Modern Language Association.
-She works on creating and adding bibliography for the MLA Bibliographical Index.
+Since 1996, she has taught literature and humanities at the University of Puerto Rico, where she worked as director of The Journal of Humanistic Studies and Literature until 2017.
+She served as External Evaluator for the Department of Modern Languages for the University of Hong Kong and was part the bibliographers group for modern for the Modern Language Association, where she worked on creating and adding bibliography for the MLA Bibliographical Index.
+She is currently a Full Professor at the University of Puerto Rico and maintains a private psychology practice.
+She is also a curriculum specialist and has developed university courses and programs, as well as continuing education courses for health professionals seeking licensure renewal.

 Jiménez-Corretjer belongs to a literary tradition in Puerto Rico.
 Some of her contributions to literature are the Theory of the Feminine Fantastic, a new aesthetical and theoretical terminology used now in literary research.
 She has published fifteen books.
 Her creative works have been added to several literary anthologies and academic books and its consider to be part of the group of writers that conform the "Puerto Rican Generation of the Eighties".
 Her book published by Ediciones Puerto is the first about the aesthetics and philosophical ideas in the poetry of José María Lima.